Tyriar/tag-explorer/README.md

 A js library that creates a tag cloud that can filter articles additively by multiple tags.

+## Multiple filters

+tag-explorer allows multiple tags to be filtered on,

 ## Stucture and styling

 The following HTML is generated within `tagContainer`.